 Welcome to the World of Gin

-With 42 years of experience in distilling, Tom Nichol is a walking encyclopaedia on the subject of spirits and on TANQUERAY™ London Dry Gin in particular.
+With 42 years of experience in distilling, Tom Nichol is a walking encyclopedia on the subject of spirits and on Tanqueray London Dry Gin in particular.

-His years of service as Tanqueray Master Distiller are testament to his powerfulinsights into this hugely popular gin.
+His years of service as Tanqueray Master Distiller are a testament to his powerful insights into this hugely popular Gin.

 First, what’s special about Tanqueray?

 The essence of the Tanqueray brand was laid down over 170 years ago when Charles Tanqueray, descended from three generations of clergymen, chose not to follow the family calling and instead opened a distillery in Bloomsbury, London.
 Charles' refusal to accept the status quo meant that he spent many years testing the finest botanicals from around the world.